Scanning your connection...

 One lawsuit shouldn't threaten everything you've built.Structure it properly.

-Every rental property in your personal name is a liability without a wall around it.
-The right structure isolates each property, keeps your name off public records, and makes it significantly harder to pierce your protection.
+Every rental in your personal name is a liability without a wall — and public records do half the work for anyone searching.
+The right structure isolates each property, keeps your name off formation records, and pairs with removal for what brokers already indexed.

 Liability isolation per property